HiaslTiasl/it/README.md

 ## Usage

+This is a general guide about how to use it.
+For a detailled API description see [the code](it.js) itself.

 You can iterate collections and perform some operations using higher order functions such as `map` and `reduce`.

 ```javascript